ContextMapper/contextmapper.github.io/_docs/language-reference/application-and-process-layer.md

 Each of the three segments of a coordination step is also subject to certain syntax rules to maintain the integrity of the model.
 Respectively, these are:

-- A reference to an outer Bouned Context must be reachable by Context Map relationships;
+- A reference to an outer Bounded Context must be reachable by Context Map relationships.
 - A reference to a service must originate from an application layer service;
 - A reference to an operation should be unique within the service.

 ### Coordination visualization in BPMN

-Like flows, coordinations can also be visuallized with [BPMN Sketch Miner](https://www.bpmn-sketch-miner.ai/).
+Like flows, coordinations can also be visualized with [BPMN Sketch Miner](https://www.bpmn-sketch-miner.ai/).
 The following example shows the output when using Context Mapper’s [BPMN Sketch Miner generator](/docs/bpmn-sketch-miner/) on coordinations:

 ![BPMN Sketch Miner Example](/img/bpmn-sketch-miner-example-2.png)